 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-AIP Blueberry Scones look and taste like traditional British cream scones, studded with fresh blueberries, but this classic treat is grain-free, Paleo and egg-free.
+AIP Blueberry Scones look and taste like traditional British cream scones, studded with fresh blueberries, but this classic treat is grain-free, Paleo, Low FODMAP and egg-free.
 No dairy, no nuts.
 You’ll love this comfort food for breakfast, snack, afternoon tea or dessert.

 Ingredients in AIP Blueberry Scones